 Advantages of a streamlined client intake process

 A client intake form empowers you to provide a more professional, higher-quality service that exceeds your client’s expectations.
+You can send yours along with your introduction email so you’re immediately gathering the information you need once you have a new client.
 Some other benefits of streamlining your client intake process with a questionnaire are:

 - Saving time and resources